Maui – The Perfect Place For Eco-Friendly Vacations

 Part of that emotional connection is the feeling that you’ve done right by the land and locals.
-In Hawaii we call this “Keeping it Pono”, Pono meaning “do what’s right to help keep life in balance”.
+In Hawaii, we call this “Keeping it Pono,” Pono meaning “do what’s right to help keep life in balance.”
 According to the book “Managing with Aloha”, Pono is rightness and balance.
-When you are Pono, you have a feeling of contentment, wherein all is good and all is right.
+When you are Pono, you have a feeling of contentment, wherein all is good, and all is right.
 Pono teaches the attitude of positivity.
 Those who are Pono are optimistic, full of hope and life itself excites them.
 All they see in their future is that things can only get better.
-When you are Pono the Aloha you feel is the Aloha you’ll share.
+When you are Pono, the Aloha you feel is the Aloha you’ll share.

 How and Why Travel Can Transform You

 Today’s travelers are much more sophisticated than in any other time in history.
 With smartphones and the internet there is no longer such a thing as a “lost tourist”…at least that’s what most people like to think.
-However until you get out into the community and venture beyond the resort and tourist areas will you experience the lifestyle of a place.
-This goes double for Hawaii as the lifestyle and culture are often unlike what you may have experienced elsewhere.
+However, until you get out into the community and venture beyond the resort and tourist areas will you experience the lifestyle of a place.
+It goes double for Hawaii as the lifestyle and culture are often unlike what you may have experienced elsewhere.
 It’s one of the reasons that “Aloha” is universally known throughout the world.

 Maui has an incredible amount of natural wonders.
 Respecting the fragility of a limited land mass was something the ancient Hawaiians recognized from the beginning.
-That is why the native Hawaiian concept of “malama the aina”, meaning “caring for the land”, is an important part of the cultural story.
+That is why the native Hawaiian concept of “Malama the aina,” meaning “caring for the land,” is an important part of the cultural story.

 A recent survey asked people near the end of life what their biggest regret is.
 Over 90% mentioned that they wished they had traveled more.
 The routine of daily life is hard to break.
-However humans are a traveling species.
-Most religions origin stories are based on someone traveling into the wilderness to have a transforming revelation about life.
+However, humans are a traveling species.
+Most religions origin stories are based on someone going into the wilderness to have a transforming revelation about life.
 These transformative types of stories are, in a way, what we hope to experience when we go on vacation.
 At the very least we hope to get away from the norm.
 Family and romance come up time and again as reasons we travel to exotic destinations.
 But there is a difference between being a tourist and being a traveler.
 Nowadays people want more than a crowded location packed with souvenir stores.
-Many of today’s travelers are looking for the ultimate souvenir, a larger perspective.
+Many of today’s travelers are looking for the ultimate souvenir, a broader perspective.